corentinleandre/MicroPuissance4/README.md

 # MicroPuissance4
-A typecript connect four project to show the upsides ot the microservices archotecture
+A typecript connect four project to show the upsides ot the microservices architecture